 We will be happy to provide a reasonable level of free support for registered users of the Reference 3000 Potentiostat/Galvanostat/ZRA.
-Reasonable support includes telephone assistance covering the normal installation, use and simple customization of a computerized system containing a Reference 3000 connected to a Windows® 7 or higher computer.
+Reasonable support includes telephone assistance covering the normal installation, use and simple customization of a computerized system containing a Reference 3000 connected to a computer with Microsoft Windows® 10 or higher (64-bit version only).